Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Riverbank willows along the Bow River provide habitat for 47 bird species.

-Beavers love them too—hence all the chewed stumps.
+Beavers absolutely decimate them - hence all the chewed stumps.

 Equestrian view of Bow River with Mount Rundle in distance, Banff, Alberta - 51.1673°N 115.5562°W